dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 # **Academy Protocols:**

-Please read below how AT JIU JITSU NYC plans to maintain safe during training.
+Please read below how AT JIU JITSU NYC plans to maintain guidelines and stay safe during training.

 ## **Students are recommended to:**